 Spring Equinox in Teotihuacán (Mexico)

 In the springtime, people gather around the Teotihuacan Pyramid near Mexico City for a sun ceremonial.
-Dressed with white shirts and arms raised to the sky, they are celebrating the return of the sun and the warm weather energy.
+Dressed in white shirts and arms raised to the sky, they celebrate the return of the sun and warm weather energy.
 Some even climb the steps to the pyramid top, believing this is how they get closer to the sun’s energy.

 Balancing the Eggs (East Asia)